What is Data Classification?

 - Automated – Automated classification is an efficient, technology-driven solution that reduces the degree of human intervention and errors.
 Automated classification requires specialized capability within your chosen data discovery and data classification product.

-- Hybrid – This form involves a combination of using technology and human intervention for data classification.
+- Hybrid – This form involves a combination of using data classification tools and human intervention for data classification.
 This is where many organizations end up on their data classification journey.

 What are the Benefits of a Data Classification Tool?